 More than 450 duffles from Sunday’s effort will be delivered to Delaware’s Department of Family Services, police stations and emergency rooms – anywhere professionals will first come into contact with foster children.

-Businesses, organizations, families chip in
+Businesses, teams, families chip in

 Teams from Nemours, the Platinum Dining Group, Discover Card, the Give Back Foundation, Charter School of Wilmington, I Am My Sister’s Keeper as well as other organizations and businesses all pitched in on Sunday.

 Scott Battaglia has been volunteering with Kind to Kids since he was in high school at Tatnall School.
 Now 22 and a member of the men’s tennis team at St. Joseph’s University, Battaglia brought all of his teammates as well as members of the women’s team to help out on Sunday.
 “We all realize how fortunate we all are to be in college.
 And some kids just don’t have the opportunities we do.
 So any time we can help out, it really makes a difference.
 We love doing community service — that’s part of our mantra at St. Joe’s,” he said.
 “And my teammates really love coming down here to make those blankets!”

 The original Phillie Phanatic Dave Raymond and his family were also on hand.
 His father’s nonprofit – the Tubby Raymond Foundation, which helps at-risk children in Delaware – donates to Kind to Kids every year.
 “This is the quintessential opportunity to get involved and do something that’s good,” said Raymond.
 “It makes us all feel good that we’re helping kids that face so much trauma in their lives.”

 At Sunday’s event volunteer Rosemary Brooks received an award in “appreciation of 10 years of service bringing joy to children in need.”